oznogon/gattaibushido-public/rules/03_basic_play.md

 * the **Deck** (from which you draw, face-down); 108 cards total, built by combining two standard 54-card Decks of playing cards.
 * the **Pile** (where they are played, face-up); Piles are sent to the Trash after each conflict concludes.
 * the **Trash** (where they are discarded, face-up); Trash is next to the main Deck.
-* your **Stash** (which you hold during play, facing you); this is your personal ongoing and ever-changing hand of immediately-accessible playing cards.
+* your **Cache** (which you hold during play, facing you); this is your personal ongoing and ever-changing hand of immediately-accessible playing cards.
 * one or more **Factions** (as Favor, stacked face-down with topmost card face-up)
 * the Robo Rumble **Combo Zones** (5 on each side; where the cards are played during the three rounds of Rumbles)
 * certainly not your **Sleeve**, because that's cheating...